Marnix Kappers

 Marnix Kappers (8 September 1943 – 10 October 2016) was a Dutch cabaret artist and actor, best known for his roles on De Familie Knots (1980), Zonder Ernst (1992), and Heerlijk duurt het langst (1998).

 Cabaret

-In 1966, Kappers won the Camarettenfestival with cabaret group Déjà Vu and a year later he won the Personality Award at the same festival.
+In 1966, Kappers won the Camarettenfestival with cabaret group Déjà Vu and, a year later, he won the Personality Award at the same festival.
 He worked with Wim Kan and was part of Ivo de Wijs' cabaret group from 1978 to 1980.

 Television

 He played in various youth series on Dutch television, notably Kunt u mij de weg naar Hamelen vertellen, mijnheer?, Heerlijk duurt het langst, and De Familie Knots.
-During the 1990s he co-hosted Knoop in je Zakdoek with Sylvia Millecam, a TV-show for the mentally-challenged.
+During the 1990s, he co-hosted Knoop in je Zakdoek with Sylvia Millecam, a TV-show for the mentally-challenged.
 He also provided the Dutch voice of Postman Pat. and appeared in lottery-commercials.
-His final appearance was in the 2010-edition of the Sinterklaasjournaal; he played a locksmith.
+His final appearance was in the 2010 edition of Het Sinterklaasjournaal; he played a locksmith.